“He cares for you,” she stammers. “And you care for him,”

-Romans store nothing along their inner walls, yet the naked druid crosses an open stretch without fear, the heavy rain cloaking his presence.
-He comes upon a pole of wood strips, each skinny board bearing strange letters that point to grassless paths.
+These wolves store nothing along their inner walls, yet the naked druid crosses an open stretch without fear, heavy rain cloaking his occurrence.
+He comes upon a wood pole bearing two skinny birch strips, each bearing strange letters and pointing out grassless paths.

-Leather-bound tents line one trail, the voices of tired men drifting from their drawn flaps.
-Another road boasts larger tents, each with a partnering three-horse stable.
+Leather-bound tents line one trail, with somber voices drifting from their drawn flaps.
+Another road boasts larger tents, each with its own three-horse stable.

-An innermost lane reveals two longhouses without windows.
+Two long houses without windows center the camp.
 A pair of sentries walk around them, meeting in the middle and making small talk before repeating their orbit.

-Inside the first, he finds cattle separated by sacks of barleycorn.
+Inside the first, cattle laze around sacks of barleycorn.
 Wooden racks hang from the rafters with animal skins stretched tight over their grills.
-His ornery spirit nags at him to cut the livestock free, but his mission takes precedence.
+Aedan’s ornery spirit nags at him to cut the livestock free, but his mission takes precedence.

-Soon, the square-jawed woman appears and sits crossed-legged before him.
+Before long, the square-jawed woman sits crossed-legged before him.

 Aedan swings his head.

-“He came here, you know, offering your life up for the Lion.”
+“He came here, you know,” she tells him.
+“Offering your life up for the Lion.”

 Aedan crouches to her level and smirks.

 “That Lion,” she adds.
-“He’s as strange as you when full of blood,”
+“He’s as strange as you when his cock’s full of blood,”

 A voice rises from the darkness.
 “He keeps us safe,”